Joshua Kalu: Professional career

-Tennessee Titans (first stint)
+Tennessee Titans

 On May 11, 2018, the Tennessee Titans signed Kalu as an undrafted free agent.
-On August 12, 2018, Kalu was released by the Titans, but was re-signed eight days later.
-He was waived on September 1, 2018 and was signed to the practice squad the next day.
-He was promoted to the active roster on December 1, 2018.
+On August 12, Kalu was released by the Titans, but was re-signed eight days later.
+He was waived on September 1 and was re-signed to the practice squad the next day.
+He was promoted to the active roster on December 1.
 Kalu mainly played on special teams and finished the season with 4 tackles.